 Mosaics are at least 4,000 years old, with examples of the art found in ancient Mesopotamia, where pieces of coloured stones, glass, clay and other materials were used to create patterns and pictures.
 The Greeks developed mosaic art and the Romans took it to classical heights in Africa and Syria, the wealthiest of the Roman provinces.
 The mosaics preserved in Roman villas in Britain impress us today, although the Romans considered the work in this outpost of the empire crude compared with those in Herculaneum and Pompeii.

-Some modern mosaicists working in the UK make up for the shortcomings of those in the classical world and examples of this work is on display in the Mosaic Showcase of the Hard Surfaces exhibition co-locating with the Natural Stone Show in London at ExCeL from 30 April to 2 May.
+Some modern mosaicists working in the UK make up for the shortcomings of those in the classical world and examples of this work was on display in the Mosaic Showcase of the Hard Surfaces 2019 exhibition co-locating with the Natural Stone Show in London at ExCeL.

 Mosaic artists make full use of the plethora of hard surfaces available to them today, just as they always have done.